Q: I’ve got a lot of the symptoms I’ve seen listed. What tests should I ask my doctor for if I think I’m going through early menopause?

 Q: I’m still getting periods — but I’ve got a lot of symptoms like hot flashes and night sweats.
 Is this normal?

 Answer: Yes, it is.
-Even though the technical definition of menopause is not having your period for at least 6 months to a year, it’s not uncommon for young women going through early menopause or premature ovarian failure to get their periods fairly regularly.
+Even though the technical definition of menopause is not having your period for at least 12 months, it’s not uncommon for young women going through early menopause or premature ovarian failure to get their periods fairly regularly.
 For example, my FSH level was up at 158 (well into postmenopausal territory), yet I was still getting my period.

 Your hormones often fluctuate with volatility at the beginning stages of early or premature menopause, so you may be producing enough estrogen to get periods — even while your FSH levels are high.
 Many times, your periods will be “anovulatory” — in other words, you aren’t producing an egg.
 But you are producing enough estrogen to build up your uterine lining.